-Up until now, ruling the seething mass of humanity properly was a practical impossibility.
-Even the best-run States tarnished their virtue with lies, and their justice with violence.
+Up until now, ruling well the seething mass of humanity was a practical impossibility.
+Even the best-run States tarnished their virtue with lies and their justice with violence.
 Given the white noise blare of weapon mentality, abuse and terror became routine methods of social control.
 There were so many competing demands, distractions and contradictions to deal with!
 Expectations of wisdom and fairness became “unrealistic.”

 “One reason the Kennedy and Johnson administrations failed to take an orderly, rational approach to the basic questions underlying Vietnam was the staggering variety and complexity of other issues we faced.
 Simply put, we faced a blizzard of problems, there were only twenty-four hours in a day, and we often did not have time to think straight.